-Mallorn is the annual journal of the Tolkien Society.
-It is the more scholarly sister to Amon Hen and is usually sent out to all members in the Spring.
+Mallorn is the journal of the Tolkien Society.
+It is the more scholarly sister to Amon Hen and is usually sent out to all members annually.
 It has been published regularly since 1970 and is a beautiful glossy A4 journal of artwork from famous Tolkien artists, articles from Tolkien scholars, and reviews of the latest books and films.
 (ISSN 0308-6674).

 Like Mallorn on Facebook for the latest new and updates.

 The editor can be contacted through our Contact page.

 The following list describes the different types of material Mallorn usually accepts:

 - Letters to the Editor – these may discuss material previously aired in Mallorn or elsewhere.

 - Reviews – of books, films, theatre shows, art, websites, radio, exhibitions, anything of possible interest to readers of Mallorn in the widest sense.
 These are not sent through peer review.
 Reviews should be around 1,000 words.